Community Standards Procedures

 • Assigning a complaint to an investigator.
 Most complaints will not be assigned to an investigator, as the Associate Director of Residential Life, the Associate Director of Student Engagement, the Vice President for Student Engagement, or the panels described below can investigate many complaints, but an investigator may be assigned if it is determined that further information is required.
 The investigator will report their findings to the Vice President for Student Engagement, and the next appropriate step in processing the complaint will be determined, which may include referral to a panel.

-• Referring a complaint to one of the following panels for investigation and recommendation of whether any violation has occurred and recommended sanctions to the Vice President for Student Engagement, who then may impose one or more sanctions.
+• Referring a complaint to a panel for investigation and recommendation of whether any violation has occurred and recommended sanctions to the Vice President for Student Engagement, who then may impose one or more sanctions.

 • Community Representative Panel – A panel of college staff and/or faculty.
 Recommendations from this panel are made to the Vice President for Student Engagement or their designee, although the Vice President may also serve on this panel.
-The types of complaints that may be sent to an Administrative Panel vary, but may include cases that involve a student with repeated violations or a lengthy disciplinary history, or cases that involve significant harm or outcome.
+The types of complaints that may be sent to a Community Representative Panel vary but may include cases that involve a student with repeated violations or a lengthy disciplinary history, or cases that involve significant harm or outcome.
 This type of panel may hear cases in which expulsion is a possible sanction.

 A panel will not hear all incidents of alleged violations or complaints; the Vice President for Student Engagement or their designee retains the discretion to investigate, determine whether a policy violation has occurred, impose sanctions, or otherwise resolve a complaint without referral to a panel.